🇧🇸 Junkanoo Bahamas

 Junkanoo has two street parades held annually on Boxing Day and New Year’s Day.
 So on these days you can expect large street celebrations full of music, dancing, costumes and spirited revellers.
 Expect an amazing display of local arts, crafts and delicious local cuisine for sale.

-There are also some other carnival events including JunkaMania, Music Masters, Midnight Rush, and Road Fever.
+There is also some other carnival events including JunkaMania, Music Masters, Midnight Rush, and Road Fever.
 Junk Mania is a 3-night music festival that showcases Junkanoo Music, and other Junkanoo art forms like drumming and dance.

 What is the History of Junkanoo